 1. Take Advantage of Available Sunlight

-Soak up the sun while walking, gardening, or taking a lunch break outside.
-Five to 30 minutes to the face, arms, and hands between 10 a.m. and 4 p.m. at least twice weekly has been suggested3.
-Up to 15 minutes around noon daily may provide 25 micrograms (1000 international units) of vitamin D for light-skinned people during spring, summer, and fall months2.
-Skin cancer is a concern with sun exposure, however, so sunscreen and protective clothing have been recommended1,3.
-Tanning beds also pose a risk1,3.
-Fortunately, vitamin D is obtainable from the diet, too.
+Soak up some sun while walking, gardening, or taking a lunch break outside.
+Five to 30 minutes to the face, arms, and hands between 10 a.m. and 4 p.m. at least twice weekly has been suggested.3 Up to 15 minutes around noon daily may provide 25 micrograms (1000 international units) of vitamin D for light-skinned people during spring, summer, and fall months.2 Skin cancer is a concern with sun exposure, however, so sunscreen and protective clothing have been recommended.1,3 Tanning beds also pose a risk.1,3 Fortunately, vitamin D is obtainable from the diet, too.

 2. Consume Good Dietary Sources

-Eat foods and drink beverages that contain significant amounts of vitamin D. Examples include fatty fish, fish canned in oil, fish oil, mushrooms treated with ultraviolet light; and milk, milk substitutes, orange juice, and ready-to-eat cereals fortified with vitamin D4.
-Eggs from hens fed vitamin are also available2.
+Eat foods and drink beverages that contain significant amounts of vitamin D. Examples include fatty fish, fish canned in oil, fish oil, mushrooms treated with ultraviolet light; and milk, milk substitutes, orange juice, and ready-to-eat cereals fortified with vitamin D.4 Eggs from hens fed the vitamin are also available.2

 Check package labels for vitamin D content.
-If the percent daily value (%DV) is between 10 and 19, the item is a good source of vitamin D. If the %DV is 20 or more, the item is high in vitamin D and if it is 5 or less, it is low5.
+If the percent daily value (%DV) is between 10 and 19, the item is a good source.
+If the %DV is 20 or more, the item is high in vitamin D and if it is 5 or less, it is low.5

 3. Ask a Health Care Provider About a Supplement

-If adequate vitamin D cannot be obtained through sunlight, the diet, or both, or processed due to a health condition, one can address a supplement with a doctor, pharmacist, or dietitian.
-Supplements can be toxic, interact with medications3, and compete with other nutrients.
-A clinician can perform an assessment that includes blood tests and recommend an appropriate supplemental form, dose, and preparation.
+If adequate vitamin D cannot be obtained through sunlight, the diet, or both, or processed due to a health condition, one can ask a doctor, pharmacist, or dietitian about a supplement.
+Supplements can be toxic, interact with medications,3 and compete with other nutrients.
+A clinician can assess signs and symptoms of insufficiency including a blood test and recommend an appropriate supplemental form, dose, and preparation.

-In the U.S., supplements are regulated by the Food and Drug Administration after they enter the market6.
-A seal of approval can verify that a product contains the ingredients listed and no harmful levels of contaminants but not safety or effectiveness6.
-Food and beverage should always be the first choice for nutrients.
+In the U.S., supplements are regulated by the Food and Drug Administration after they enter the market.
+A seal of approval can verify that a product contains the ingredients that are listed and that there are no harmful levels of contaminants.
+However, it cannot verify that the product is safe or effective.6 Food and beverage should always be the first choice for nutrients.
 Not only do they bring pleasure and satisfaction with eating and drinking, but they provide energy and other beneficial substances3 in the most balanced way.

 Scout is not affiliated with or endorsed by these institutes or organizations, nor do they approve of this blog or its content.